-The tower block of flats would be a massive blot on the landscape, blocking arguably the most famous view in Stockport; our fabulous Grade II Viaduct.
+The tower block of flats would be a massive blot on the landscape, blocking arguably the most famous view in Stockport; our fabulous Grade II\ Viaduct.
 [I fear that Stockport might win another Carbuncle Award should this be passed].
 Lowry would be turning in his grave!

-Core Policy CS8 SAFEGUARDING AND IMPROVING THE ENVIRONMENT Quality Places which promotes a sense of place is of importance throughout the borough and should be an integral part of all development proposals, paying high regard to important local natural and built environment features, including the historic environment,
+Core Policy CS8 SAFEGUARDING AND IMPROVING THE ENVIRONMENT Quality Places 3.285 Development that is designed and landscaped to a high standard and which makes a positive contribution to a sustainable, attractive, safe and accessible built and natural environment will be given positive consideration.
+High quality design which promotes a sense of place is of importance throughout the borough and should be an integral part of all development proposals, paying high regard to important local natural and built environment features, including the historic environment,